On the number of Regge trajectories for dual amplitudes: Ruling out dual model amplitudes with finitely many trajectories

-A dual model amplitude comprised of a single trajectory as the one presented in eq.~\eqref{eq:dm-srt} would naturally arise in a scenario where the only singularity of the partial wave coefficients $A_J(s)$ as a function of $J \in \mathbb{C}$ is a simple pole at $J=\alpha(s)$.
-In this section, we will show that this possibility is inconsistent with channel duality, which is indeed just the combination of crossing symmetry and the fact that the amplitude is suppressed in the Regge limit, as dictated by the presence of a Regge pole via the Sommerfeld-Watson transform.
+We present first the case of a dual model amplitude satisfying unsubtracted dispersion relations since the procedure is slightly more straightforward.
+We begin ruling out the existence of amplitudes with a single trajectory and then extend the result to any finite number.

-We aim to prove that demanding regularity of the sum over $s$-channel poles below the first $t$-channel singularity at $t=m_0^2$, as dictated by channel duality, imposes stringent decay conditions on the couplings between the scattered particle and the infinitely many particles constituting the Regge trajectory.
-These conditions are so restrictive that the partial waves cannot develop any singularity in $J$, rendering them incompatible with reggeization.
+The proof is rather simple: Channel duality imposes a very specific asymptotic behaviour for the Legendre coefficients $c_n$ at large $n$, which is incompatible with the existence of a Regge pole in the partial waves.
+Since a dual model amplitude comprised of a single trajectory as the one presented in eq.~\eqref{eq:dm-srt} would naturally arise in a scenario where the only singularity of the partial wave coefficients $f_J(s)$ as a function of $J \in \mathbb{C}$ is a simple pole at $J=\alpha(s)$, this strongly hints towards the inconsistency of these objects.
+However, we cannot exclude the possibility of an amplitude of the form of eq.~\eqref{eq:dm-srt} in which the poles in $s$ are not related by a Regge pole.
+Nevertheless, since we consider meromorphic amplitudes, the only allowed singularities of the partial waves are simple poles, and thus this means that the partial waves in this putative model are entire functions.
+This will imply in turn an incompatibility between the finiteness of the partial wave coefficients and channel duality, rendering this object inconsistent.